visgl/luma.gl/dev-docs/RFCs/v6.1/transform-webgl1-support.md

 ## Main idea

-We should be able to setup a render pipeline (strictly using WebGL1 features), such that input parameters are provided as attributes to the VertexShader, inside VertexShader user provided operations are performed, and result is passed to FragmentShader, which writes the result to a pixel as fragment color.
+We should be able to setup a render pipeline (strictly using WebGL1 features), such that input data is passed as textures to `VertexShader`, then each individual data items is accessed by performing a texture sample operation, apply user provided operations, and  pass the result to `FragmentShader`, which writes the result to a pixel as fragment color.
+A `readpixel` operation is performed for final results and returned.

 ## Environments